parmentelat/asynciojobs/README.md

-As you can see the result of `orchestrate` in this case is `False`, since not all jobs have completed.
+As you can see the result of `run()` in this case is `False`, since not all jobs have completed.
 Apart from that the jobs is now in this state:

 ```python